| Rodents In terms of number of species (though not necessarily in terms

 without human introduction), most islands, and in all habitats except

+for oceans.
 Most rodents are small; the tiny African pygmy mouse is only 6

 cm in length and 7 grams in weight.
 On the other hand, the capybara